If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Are you a bad enough dude to rescue this article?

-DanceDanceRevolution for the PS3 is quite possibly the worst console DDR game ever.
+DanceDanceRevolution for the PS3 is quite possibly one of the weakest console DDR games ever.
 Notable for its challenge charts using eight panels instead of four... and having an atrocious songlist and a mode that makes you grind through songs over and over for unlocks.
 Its gameplay and songlist is essentially the same as the Dance Dance Revolution for the Wii, but basically everything else is different.

 Hmmm...